maueroats/teaching/content/intermediate-cs/ch22a/91-count-divisors.md

 * what number we are counting the divisors for (always the same, let's call it `end`)
 * the number that we are test dividing (changes, let's call it `start`)

+Purpose: find how many divisors of `end` there are between `start` and `end` including both start and end.

 Skeleton:

     (define (count-divisors-help start end)